Jakapam/crud-app/README.md

 This project requires an `.env` file to run locally, the docker-compose file expects the following values:
 `DB_USER`, `DB_PASSWORD`, `API_BASE_URL`

-To run the application locally navigate to project root and enter `docker-compose up`
+To run the application locally navigate to project root and enter `docker-compose up`.
+Entrypoint for django app will generate mockdata, including an admin user `admin` with password `admin`.

 Frontend can be accessed at `http://localhost:8080`.

 API can be accessed at `http://localhost:5000/api`.
+This should also be the value passed to `API_BASE_URL` in the .env file.

 Database can be administered at postgres default port: `5432`